 Snapshots are created as .ZIP archives and will contain all files found in the workspace, such as tables exported as .csv files, datafiles, scripts, documents and mini-apps.
-Snapshots are saved as “workspace_name_date_time.zip” files, and are placed in the Snapshots folder.
-You can access this folder in the virtual desktop by navigating to the workspace file system.
+Snapshots are saved as “workspace_name_date_time.zip” files, and are placed in the ‘Snapshots’ folder.
+If you have a virtual desktop attached to your workspace, you can access this folder by navigating to the workspace file system from the desktop.
 You can now move the snapshot and extract all files for further use/analysis.

 To contact support, send an email to the Aridhia service desk: email@example.com.

 - To upload files using the web interface

 - To upload files using sftp (e.g. scripts, reference documents)